ccyccyccyccyccyccy/FocusSession/README.md

 - [Usage](#usage)

 ## Installation

+IMPORTANT: the script should be run in a web browser

 Go to the link: https://docs.google.com/spreadsheets/d/1q8CxKEbHPaCJmUCxmFEkyYJvoPgsValv507PN1Fxvms/edit?usp=sharing and make a copy of the Google Sheet.
 On your copy, on the top bar click Extensions  > Apps Script.
 Give the necessary permissions to run the script.

 ==Modify the script==